-Say, you have a saltwater aquarium with mainly fish and live rock, and you’re using a rather weak bulb on your refugium, which grows Chaeto decently.
+Say, you have a saltwater aquarium with mainly some cool fish and live rock, and you’re using a rather weak bulb on your refugium, which grows Chaeto decently.

-At one point you decide to upgrade the lights in your display tank because you want to have a taste of keeping real corals.
+At one point you decide to upgrade the lights in your display tank because you want to get a taste of keeping real corals.

 You go ahead and buy a more expensive, strong LED fixture and stuff your tank with beautiful corals.

-Not long after the Chaeto in your refugium either dies out or stops growing altogether.
+Not long after your main display tank gets algae, and the Chaeto in your refugium either dies out or stops growing altogether.